 Nearest station: Russell Square (0.1 miles)

 The St James Bar’s new look is a lesson in how to do cool interiors.
-Sumptuous blue velvet booths, a marble bar top and gold lighting make up the cosy bar.
-Order oysters, cheese and charcuterie or delicious bar snacks alongside one of their famous cocktails.
+Sumptuous blue velvet booths, a marble counter and gold lighting make up the cosy bar.
+Order oysters, cheese and charcuterie or delicious snacks alongside one of their famous cocktails.

 Where: Sofitel London St James, Waterloo Place, London, United Kingdom